 Find out more

-Brexit poses a number of challenges and opportunities for
+The post-Brexit landscape poses a number of challenges and opportunities for the rail industry.

 Find out more

 The Government has moved the decision-making process for rail infrastructure improvements, known as enhancements, to a new pipeline approach, where individual projects progress through different stages before coming to market.
-This is known as the Rail Network Enhancements Pipeline (RNEP).
+This is known as the Rail Network Enhancements Pipeline (RNEP), which was last published in 2019.

 The UK rail network needs enhancements to increase rail capacity, improve journey times, and generate further economic growth.
 The Government also has goals to decarbonise the rail network, which can only be achieved through enhancement projects.
-However, there are currently no construction-ready schemes in the RNEP, which was published in October 2019.
-RIA believes we need projects to progress quickly through the RNEP so the supply chain can deliver improvements to our rail network.
+Suppliers also need good visibility of upcoming events - and the RNEP has not been updated by the Government since its publication in 2019.

 Find out more